This diagram also shows the route of an alternative, superior, direct main road between Westbury's railway station (one of

 a series of link roads to the west.

-This transport, environmental and landscape group, including Transport 2000, Friends of the Earth and local bodies of the
+This transport-environmental grouping of the Campaign for Better Transport, Friends of the Earth and local bodies of the

 Campaign to Protect Rural England, believe that major schemes along the A350 and A36 are counter-productive.

-ACA say that WCC's eastern bypass plan is really the worst of all for Westbury and will not resolve the transport needs
+ACA said that the eastern bypass plan was really the worst of all for Westbury.
+It could not resolve the transport

-of the area.
-Urbanisation, destruction of the finest landscape and loss of trade in Westbury town centre
+needs of the area.
+Urbanisation, destruction of finest landscape and loss of trade in Westbury town centre would follow.

 ACA's alternative integrated link roads relief strategy for Westbury aims to: